 If you have any questions or need additional information regarding any aspect of the federal law or the Oregon landlord-tenant law, Campus Connection Property Management can help.
 We are a comprehensive property management company serving landlords in Eugene and the surrounding areas.
 Contact us to learn more about how we can help you achieve stress-free property management!

 Disclaimer: This information isn’t a substitute for professional specific legal advice from a qualified attorney.
-Also, laws change and this information may not be updated at the time you read it.
+Official laws change and this information may not be updated at the time you read it.
+Speak with an attorney for professional, helpful legal advice.